Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 ![Wordc_small.png](images/Wordc_small.png)

-* From this we see that due to the quarentine there is quite a bit of texts about Covid-19 and Coronavirus besides the    information on the up coming election in Nov.
+* Due to the quarentine there were quite a bit of texts about Covid-19 and Coronavirus besides the information on the up    coming election in Nov.
 2020.

 ## Bar graph based on air pollution, Covid-19, and Coronavirus hashtags.
 ![Covid_Corona](images/Covid_Corona.png)